nggingras/AutopiloteATS/README.md

 ## Introduction
 This project aims to develop an autopilot system using machine learning techniques.
 The system will be trained on a dataset to predict the steering angle of a vehicle based on input images.
 The game American Truck Simulator is used.

+### Completed ###
 At the moment, the best performance is around 29% error rate.
-More dataset are needed to improve performance, which means more hours to play the game.
+More dataset are needed to improve neural lane detection performance, which means more hours to play the game.

+### In Pipeline ###
-The main driving script is not done yet.
+- Main driving script
+- Object detector
+- Mini map navigation

 ## Setup
 To set up the project environment, follow these steps: